-The depression bothers many people in the world.
+Depression bothers many people in the world.
 Depressed?
 Take magnesium.
 How about drugs?
 Drugs help people to live meaningful lives.
 Unfortunately, drugs have side effects.
-People look for escape in the smoking, alcohol overconsumption, overeating.
+People look for escape through smoking, alcohol overconsumption, and overeating.
 Magnesium is a simple solution to overcome depression.

 What Is Body Metabolism?

 The body functions in the right way when it gets all vital nutrients.
-Vitamins, enzymes, minerals, amino acids participate in various reactions.
+Vitamins, enzymes, minerals, and amino acids participate in various reactions.
 The body’s metabolism is an activity when food is converted to energy thanks to the biochemical process.
-Here minerals come to the picture.
-When the body is deficient in one or more of minerals, it can not function well.
-Various symptoms occur depending on that kind of mineral is deficient in the body.
+Here minerals come into the picture.
+When the body is deficient in one or more minerals, it can not function well.
+Various symptoms occur depending on what kind of mineral is lacking in the body.
 There are some of the conditions which occur when magnesium is deficient:

 What is Magnesium?

 Magnesium is a mineral found in nature.
 Magnesium participates in biochemical reactions.
-Magnesium takes part in more as 700 enzyme systems.
+Magnesium takes part in more than 700 enzyme systems.
 There are over 68 categories and symptoms where magnesium is deficient.

 Depressed?
 Take Magnesium

-The serotonin; a neurotransmitter is a brain chemical.
-Serotonin makes us feel good when it released in the brain.
+Serotonin, a neurotransmitter, is a brain chemical.
+Serotonin makes us feel good when it is released into the brain.
 Serotonin is found in the gastrointestinal tract too.
 Magnesium participates in serotonin production.
-When magnesium is deficient, we depressed.
+When magnesium is deficient, we are depressed.

-Since World War II the depression doubled.
+Since World War II, the depression has doubled.
 Some psychiatric drugs used by people are enormous.

 The Magnesium Miracle

 Dr. Carolyn Dean M.D., N.D. wrote the book The Magnesium Miracle.
-In this comprehensive book, Dr.Carolyn Dean explains the reasons why magnesium is of vital importance.
+In this comprehensive book, Dr.Carolyn Dean explains why magnesium is of vital importance.
 Magnesium participates in the regulation of more than 325 enzymes in the body.
-Magnesium controls the entry and release of calcium to the cell.
-Magnesium is involved in brain activity, in the muscle and nerves functions.
+Magnesium controls the entry and release of calcium into the cell.
+Magnesium is involved in brain activity in muscle and nerve functions.

 Cell metabolism requires magnesium.
-DNA, RNA synthesis, cell growth, and reproduction depends on magnesium.
+DNA, RNA synthesis, cell growth, and reproduction depend on magnesium.

 Depressed?
 Take Magnesium

-Clinical trials shows that magnesium deficiency can trigger anxiety and depression.
-People can have symptoms such as apathy, confusion, nervousness, dizziness, impaired breathing, rapid pulse, chest pain, palpitations and more of them.
+Clinical trials show that magnesium deficiency can trigger anxiety and depression.
+People can have symptoms such as apathy, confusion, nervousness, dizziness, impaired breathing, rapid pulse, chest pain, palpitations, etc.

-According to Carolyn Dean M.D, N.D, the study in the Archives of General Psychiatry pointed out that the depression doubled in women from 1970 to 1992.
-The usage of psychiatric drugs become high.
+According to Carolyn Dean M.D, N.D, the Archives of General Psychiatry study pointed out that depression doubled in women from 1970 to 1992.
+The usage of psychiatric drugs has become high.

 Anxiety and depression are often nutrient-deficiency diseases and chemical sensitivities, certainly not drug-deficiency diseases.